• Skip to primary navigation

 • Baking Powder - The baking powder is an important ingredient in this recipe.
 Baking powder activates with heat.
 That's why this recipe calls for the milk added to the dry ingredients to be warm.
 Baking powder is also the reason the scones puff up in the hot cooking oil.
 Baking powder is what makes yeast unnecessary as well.

-• Cooking Oil - I have olive oil pictured but you can use what oil you prefer to fry your scones.
-You could use vegetable oil, canola oil, peanut oil or even shortening.
+• Cooking Oil - I have olive oil pictured, but you can use whatever oil you prefer to fry your scones.
+You could use vegetable oil, canola oil, peanut oil, or even shortening.

 • Nutritional Disclaimer